julialaterza/finalproject/README.md

 Phylogenetic tree

-Lastly and most importantly, I selected a random tree from the posterior distribution of trees downloaded, therefore I do not know if the tree I used was well supported, which could lead to misleading results.
-A way to improve the analysis is to use maximum likelihood and/or Bayesian methods to select one or several trees that are well supported.
-I plan to do that moving forward.
+Lastly and most importantly, I selected a random tree from a posterior distribution of trees; therefore, the selected tree was not necessarily the best tree in the posterior distribution.
+For biogeographic inference, or any ancestral character reconstruction, an incorrect topology could lead to misleading results.
+A way that I intend to improve the analysis is to use methods that better summarize the posterior distribution (e.g. maximum clade credibility) so that there is less uncertainty in the tree for BioGeoBEARS.

 ## References